algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/DIJKExp.md

 ## TLDR

-In a nutshell, Dijkstra's algorithm is like finding the shortest route on a map while considering the distances between cities and the roads connecting them.
+Dijkstra's algorithm is like finding the shortest route on a map while considering the distances between cities and the roads connecting them.
 It's a powerful tool for solving various optimization problems in real-world scenarios.